 In the early 1900s the development of the quantum theory of light-the idea that light is absorbed in discrete packets of energy called photons-led to the extension of the laws of photochemistry.
-The second law of photo-chemistry, developed by Johannes Stark (1874-

-1957) and Albert Einstein (1879-1955), states that only one quantum, or one photon, of light is absorbed by each molecule undergoing a photochemical reaction.
+The second law of photo-chemistry, developed by Johannes Stark (1874-1957) and Albert Einstein (1879-1955), states that only one quantum, or one photon, of light is absorbed by each molecule undergoing a photochemical reaction.
 In other words, there is a one-to-one correspondence between the number of absorbed photons and the number of excited species.
 The ability to accurately determine the number of photons leading to a reaction enables the efficiency, or quantum yield, of the reaction to be calculated.

-3.3.2 Photochemistry Induced by Visible and Ultraviolet Light

-Light that can break molecular bonds is most effective at inducing photochemical reactions.
-The energy required to break a molecular bond ranges from approximately 150 kJ per mole to nearly 1000 kJ mol-1, depending on the bond.
-Visible light, having wavelengths ranging from 400-700 nanometers, corresponds to energies ranging from approximately 300- 170 kJ mol-, respectively.
+3.3.2.
+Photochemistry Induced By Visible and Ultraviolet Light mole to nearly 1000 kJ mol-1, depending on the bond.
+Visible light, having wavelengths ranging from 400-700 nanometers, corresponds to energies ranging from approximately 300-170 kJ mol-1, respectively.
 Note that this is enough energy to dissociate relatively weak bonds such as the single oxygen (O-O) bond in hydrogen peroxide (HOOH), which is why hydrogen peroxide must be stored in a light-proof bottle.